Wholewheat Sourdough Pretzel Buns

 • To achieve the special crust for these Wholewheat Sourdough Pretzel Buns, they get boiled in a solution with baking soda for about 30 seconds per side.

-• After that sprinkle with salt, cut the typical cross into the top (don’t forget that step, or the rise will not be as good) and about 20 minutes later you have fantastic soft and chewie buns, absolutely perfect with some cold butter and a beer.
+• After that sprinkle with salt, and, if you like, with seeds, cut the typical cross into the top (don’t forget that step, or the rise will not be as good) and about 20 minutes later you have fantastic soft and chewie buns, absolutely perfect with some cold butter and a beer.

 I realise making your own Wholewheat Sourdough Pretzel Buns can feel a bit intimidating at first.
 But they are just as easy as any sourdough, in that the main part of the work is done by just letting them stand and do their thing, so the healthy yeasts can do their job of making your dough taste incredible and be really good for you too.